SufficientlySecure/offline-calendar/README.md

 Local Calendar lets you add local calendars.
 These calendars are not synchronized into the cloud and only locally available!

 Based on Private Calendar by Harald Seltner found on Googlecode (http://code.google.com/p/private-calendar/).
-Improved to work on Android below 4.1.
+Improved to work on Android >= 2.2.

 # Build Local Calendar